Umesh-Manna/Health_care-website/.md_notes/questions.md

 		best way to manage this issue is by using Javascript's **fetch()** function.
 (For now just copy the code from Chatgpt, since i do not know how to use javascript yet.)

 - How Do i create branches, code in it accept or reject the branches using Git and Github.
+		Using git checkout command

+- how to plannout the design of the website using **Figma**?

+- What does it actually mean to read docs?

+- How to use Tailwind CSS.